 The pgo test command provides you the basic information you need to connect to your PostgreSQL cluster from within your Kubernetes environment.
 For more detailed information, you can use pgo show cluster -n wateringhole hippo.

-If your Kubernetes cluster is already running the Operator Lifecycle Manager, the PostgreSQL Operator can be installed as part of Crunchy PostgreSQL for Kubernetes that is available in OperatorHub.io.
+If your Kubernetes cluster is already running the Operator Lifecycle Manager, then PGO, the Postgres Operator from Crunchy Data, can be installed as part of Crunchy PostgreSQL for Kubernetes that is available in OperatorHub.io.

 Before You Begin